nikitasmelk/teamwifiweb/README.md

 # teamwifiweb

-This is a website I've made to practice HTML/CSS.
+This is a website I've made in high school to practice HTML/CSS.
 Use big screen for best experience